jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

    3. Get familiar with files in the directory; specifically:
    ```
    cat rome.json                 <------- data jalapeno.py will use to execute its query and program its SR/SRv6 route
-   cat cleanup_rome_routes.sh    <------- cleanup any old SR/SRv6 routes
+   cat cleanup_rome_routes.sh    <------- script to cleanup any old SR/SRv6 routes
    cat jalapeno.py               <------- python client that takes cmd line args to request/execute an SR/SRv6 network service
    ls netservice/                <------- contains python libraries available to jalapeno.py for calculating SR/SRv6 route instructions

    ```
-   4. For SRv6 we'll need to set Rome's SRv6 localsid source address:
+   4. For SRv6 outbound encapsulation we'll need to set Rome's SRv6 source address:

    ```
    sudo ip sr tunsrc set fc00:0:107:1::1
    ```

-   - Note: The MPLS modules aren't loaded by default, however, we already enabled them on the Rome VM.
+   - Note: For host-based SR/MPLS the Linux MPLS modules aren't loaded by default, however, we already enabled them on the Rome VM.
 If you're setting up a similar lab in your own environment, here are the commands to load them:
    ```
    sudo modprobe mpls_router
    sudo modprobe mpls_iptunnel